 Topical antibiotics are commonly used alongside intravitreal injections, as they are expected to minimize the risk of serious complications such as endophthalmitis.
 However, evidence-based guidelines are lacking in terms of the use of antibiotics during intravitreal injection procedures.
 Based on an extensive review of the evidence literature, the Vision Academy does not recommend the use of topical antibiotics alongside intravitreal injections.
 There is no evidence for the prevention of infection and a reduction in infection-related morbidity.
 Repeated use is proven to increase the risk of antibiotic resistance and there is an additional cost and burden to patients, physicians, and healthcare systems.

 Retinal pigment epithelium (RPE) tears are a relatively frequent occurrence in patients with neovascular age-related macular degeneration (nAMD), and may develop spontaneously or following laser photocoagulation, photodynamic therapy, or intravitreal injection.
 Visual acuity is frequently poor for these patients in the long term.
-As the number of patients with nAMD and associated anti-VEGF injections increases, addressing the challenges of preventing and treating RPE tear formation have become increasingly important in order to help preserve visual function in these patients.
+As the number of patients with nAMD and associated anti-VEGF injections increase, addressing the challenges of preventing and treating RPE tear formation have become increasingly important in order to help preserve visual function in these patients.

 The Vision Academy has provided expert recommendations for the management of RPE tear during anti-VEGF therapy in a recently published article.
 Guidance on the diagnosis and monitoring of RPE tears, as well as the treatment of nAMD in patients with RPE tears, is provided.
 Risk factors for the development of RPE tear during anti-VEGF therapy have also been identified.